ErpNetDocs/tech/reference/config-options-reference.md

 - b.If the key is not defined, the Inventory Control will display the default information, which comes from the To Party field in the Store Order header.
 - c.The user sets it manually.

+## 71. DisableAITranslationForMultilanguageStrings
+- a.Action: This key disables the automatic suggestions of translations with AI of values in multilanguage fields, on the work language of the instance, for the current user.
+It applies to those language fields that still do not have a corresponding translation.
+When the value of this key is:<br>
+"0" or the key is not defined, the autotranslation with AI is enabled (default action) <br>
+"1", the autotranslation with AI is disabled and no suggestions will be available. <br>
+- b.The user sets it manually.<br>
+- c.The key is introduced in version: <br>